dhrubo55/personal-blog/content/posts/blue-green-deployment-using-dns.md

 #### Deploy the new version of our application in a container (Green) using `A` record

 After our system is running and users are using the `CNAME` for accessing our service. we can deploy a new version of the software.
 It can be deployed right next to our current version. once deployed we should be able to access it via its own A record.

+After deployment we can do integration, functional and regression testing on the application to gain confidence whethere its working properly.
+If we run test on production data then we need to be very careful.
+Otherwise if there is dummy data to run those test and see functionaly then its ok to do.

+In this phase the green deployment is completed and we can proceed to change the dns records to do blue-green deployment.